Informing your decisions today to help make your future dreams a reality

-Whether your goal is to leave a legacy for the people and causes you care about, carry out the responsibilities you have assumed as a trustee or executor, or ease the burden on others in the event of incapacity, Merrill Lynch and U.S. Trust are here to help in many ways.
+Whether your goal is to leave a legacy for the people and causes you care about, carry out the responsibilities you have assumed as a trustee or executor, or ease the burden on others in the event of incapacity, Merrill and Bank of America are here to help in many ways.

 Creating an estate plan around your values and aspirations can bring tremendous personal fulfillment, and, with a proper strategy, can help you maximize tax efficiencies and preserve assets for your heirs.
-If you haven’t found time to create an estate plan or haven’t revisited the one you created a few years ago, schedule a meeting with your Merrill Lynch advisor today to learn about the resources available through U.S. Trust to help you feel confident that you are providing a strong and vital legacy for the people you love.
+If you haven’t found time to create an estate plan or haven’t revisited the one you created a few years ago, schedule a meeting with your Merrill advisor today to learn about the resources available through Bank of America to help you feel confident that you are providing a strong and vital legacy for the people you love.

 Trusts are a very flexible planning tool that can be structured to address a wide range of goals.
 For example, you can use a trust to control your assets now, but provide for professional management if you become incapacitated.
 That same trust can be structured to provide for your spouse, children, grandchildren or future generations after you are gone.
 A trust can also distribute assets to charities or causes that you select, now or in the future.
 And, certain types of trusts may also help you reduce federal or state estate taxes or transfer assets at a reduced value for gift or estate tax purposes, preserving more for the people and causes that are important to you.

-Whether you are serving as trustee of your own trust or one created by someone else, your Merrill Lynch advisor can provide you with access to a range of services from U.S. Trust to help you—now, or in the future should your needs change.
+Whether you are serving as trustee of your own trust or one created by someone else, your Merrill advisor can provide you with access to a range of services from Bank of America to help you—now, or in the future should your needs change.

 Trust administration and fiduciary investment management.

 Managing trust assets and complying with specific trust document provisions and state laws can be challenging if you have a busy travel schedule, find it difficult to carve out time to devote to the trust or if you feel pressured to meet the expectations of the trust’s beneficiaries.
-Your Merrill Lynch advisor can explain the ways U.S. Trust can help simplify your role as trustee.
+Your Merrill advisor can explain the ways Bank of America can help simplify your role as trustee.

 Managing a trust with nonfinancial assets?

-Many clients are relieved to know that the Specialty Asset Management group within U.S. Trust manages nonfinancial assets such as investment real estate, private business interests, oil and gas interests, timberland or farm and ranch land and can provide strategic advice as well as day-to-day management services.
+Many clients are relieved to know that the Specialty Asset Management group within Bank of America manages nonfinancial assets such as investment real estate, private business interests, oil and gas interests, timberland or farm and ranch land and can provide strategic advice as well as day-to-day management services.

 A range of service to meet your specific needs.

-Depending on your needs, U.S. Trust can assume sole responsibility for managing and administering your trust as trustee, serve alongside one or more individuals you select as co-trustees or take on selected fiduciary responsibilities by serving as agent for the trustee you select.
-U.S. Trust can also serve as successor trustee, assuming fiduciary responsibilities when the trustee you have selected no longer wishes to serve or is unable to do so.
-Your Merrill Lynch advisor can work with you and your particular circumstances to determine how U.S. Trust may be able to help support you in your role as trustee.
+Depending on your needs, Bank of America can assume sole responsibility for managing and administering your trust as trustee, serve alongside one or more individuals you select as co-trustees or take on selected fiduciary responsibilities by serving as agent for the trustee you select.
+Bank of America can also serve as successor trustee, assuming fiduciary responsibilities when the trustee you have selected no longer wishes to serve or is unable to do so.
+Your Merrill advisor can work with you and your particular circumstances to determine how Bank of America may be able to help support you in your role as trustee.

 Settling an estate is complex and often requires technical knowledge and a substantial commitment of time that few individuals have.
 If you have been named executor of an estate or are considering the choice of executor for your estate plan, it is important to understand the process and responsibilities.
-Your Merrill Lynch advisor can explain the range of services U.S. Trust provides to simplify the estate settlement process.
+Your Merrill advisor can explain the range of services Bank of America provides to simplify the estate settlement process.

 - With the new higher gift and estate tax exemption amounts, do I really need a trust or wealth transfer plan?